pillsy/pillsy.github.io/_posts/2015-12-28-there-are-lots-of-primes.markdown

 ---
 layout: post
-title:  "Proving the Infinitude of Primes"
+title:  "There are lots of primes"
 ---

 There are many ways to prove that there are an infinite number of prime